If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 • (Informant) Death: He registered the death of William Key farm servant on 12 April 1899 at Bayfield Lodge, West Ferry, Dundee, Forfarshire, Scotland, ; 1899 deaths in the district of St Andrew in the burgh of Dundee, William Key farm grieve widower of Elizabeth Myres, 1899 April twelfth 9h 10m am Bayfield Lodge West Ferry parish of Dundee, m, 91 years, parents George Key estate joiner (dec) and Isobel Key ms Law (dec), cystitis chronic exhaustion as cert by James Gowans MBCM, William Key son 17 Park Avenue Dundee; registered 1899 April 13th at Dundee Jas Murray registrar.14

-• (Witness) Newspaper Article: William Key missionary and Elisabeth Myers and David McDonald was mentioned in a newspaper article about William Key farm servant on 13 April 1899.
+• (Witness) Newspaper Article: William Key missionary and Elisabeth Myers servant and David McDonald was mentioned in a newspaper article about William Key farm servant on 13 April 1899.
 Broughty Ferry - Death of a Nonagerian. - Yesterday morning there passed away at the residence of his son-in-law, Bayfield Lodge, West Ferry, one who was perhaps the oldest resident in the burgh - namely, Mr William Key, who was 91 years of age last October.
 Deceased in his younger days was a ploughman, and was engaged on several farms in the northern part of the parish for many years, the later period of his life previous to coming here to reside being spent in Monifieth.
 Mr Key, whose wife predeceased him some years ago, brought up a family of sons and daughters.
 One of his sons, William, has laboured for many years in China as a missionary, and he only arrived here from that country on Monday last, just in time to see his aged father before he expired.15

 • Newspaper Article: William Key missionary and Mary Stewart were mentioned in a newspaper article on 31 October 1900 at London, England, , The North China Herald and S C & C Gazette; page 957; Passengers Outward ... per str.
 Oldenburg - for London - ...
 Mr & Mrs William Key.13,16,17